What is RSV?

 RSV or Respiratory Syncytial Virus is a virus that infects the lungs and the airways.

-It is mostly seasonal, occurring more frequently in Autumn and Winter, and can affect people of all ages.
+It is mostly seasonal, occurring more frequently in autumn and winter and can affect people of all ages.

-Call an ambulance or go to your nearest hospital emergency department if your child is turning blue, having trouble breathing, or is breathing very quickly.
-In an emergency, always call triple zero (000).
+Call an ambulance or go to your nearest hospital emergency department if your child is turning blue, having trouble breathing or is breathing very quickly.

 For more information, head to the Better Health Channel.